 Attached to the 3rd Corps of the Army of the Potomac

-The division was commanded at the Battle of Gettysburg by Major General David B. Birney, a Philadelphia attorney and the son of an abolitionist newspaper editor.
+Major General David B. Birney commanded the division at the Battle of Gettysburg.
+He was a Philadelphia attorney and the son of an abolitionist newspaper editor.
 Birney took command of the remnants of the Third Corps after Sickles was wounded in spite of receiving two minor wounds himself.
-Brigadier General J. H. Hobart Ward of the division’s Second Brigade then took over the division.
+Brigadier General J. H. Hobart Ward of the division’s Second Brigade then took over command of the division.

 Army of the Potomac